Chocolate Prune Breakfast Cookies [baby + toddler friendly]

 Seriously, though -if you haven't tried it - prunes and chocolate are ah-mazing!

-Cookies for breakfast- need we say more??
-I don’t know about your kids but mine always get excited when they see cookies at the breakfast table, even if they don’t have any added sugar!
+But also, cookies for breakfast- need we say more??
+I don't know about your kids but mine always get excited when they see cookies at the breakfast table, even if they don't have any added sugar!
+They felt the same way when we served up these double chocolate zucchini muffins too!

 Also, we ran some numbers for these cookies because we're nutrition nerdy like that, and we were happy to discover that each cookie has: